darita92/ng-calendar/README.md

 APIs used:

 - GEOCoder Autocomplete: to get address suggestion.
-- OpenWeather: To get weather forecast for reminder day.
+- OpenWeather: To get weather forecast for reminder date, forecast is only for 5 days si if not on those dates weather won't be provided.

+Calendar will display first 3 reminders, and show and indicator of how much more appointments are in the day.

 [DEMO Site](https://nifty-mestorf-ad51e0.netlify.app/)